arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

 If I used the `Print to Log` method, I would have to print to the screen.
 The other team members don't look in the log often, and if they would, it would most likely be flooded with other Unreal messages, making my error message less visible.
 Printing to the screen is more visible, but still not as obvious as it could be.
 Also, the code for printing to the screen is big and clunky.

 If I used `Asserts`, then the other team members would be very annoyed.
 They don't normally run Unreal with a debugger, so they would have to restart the entire editor after it crashes.
-While this would successfully notify them of the error they made, it is a *little* to extreme.
+While this would successfully notify them of the error they made, it is a *little* too extreme.

 ## Solution

 There should be a way to crash the game, known as Play-In-Editor (PIE), without crashing the entire editor.
 Unreal doesn't have any natural way of this happening.
 In my research, I noticed pieces of an unimplemented system that is supposed to pause the game whenever an error happens in Blueprint.
 This inspired me, so I worked on creating my own way to crash just the PIE session.
 I called this `Smart Asserts`.

 ![Message Log Example](assets/img/posts/smarter_asserts/MessageLogExample.png){: width="960" height="510" .w-50 .right}
-There is a second form of output that unreal can print to other than the Output Log.
+There is a second form of output that Unreal can print to other than the Output Log.
 This is the Message Log.
 When an error is sent to this output, it will pop up automatically when the PIE session ends.
 This normally happens with `Blueprint Runtime Errors`, such as when a function is called on a nullptr.
 With those errors, Unreal is smart enough to ignore the function call, preventing any actual errors that would crash the game.

 However, I want the game to crash.
 I created a macro, `scheck`, meaning safe check, that would output a message to the log and then call the function `UKismetSystemLibrary::QuitGame`.
 This makes the game "crash" at the end of the current frame.
-With this, when `scheck` was called it would exit the game and open up the message log, making it obvious there was an error.
-Unfortunantly, all the code in the frame would still execute, so any code that relied on the function that threw the `scheck` would still execute.
+With this, when `scheck` was called it would exit the game and open up the message log, making it obvious there was an error. unfortunately, all the code in the frame would still execute, so any code that relied on the function that threw the `scheck` would still execute.
 There is no way to completely stop this from happening.

 There is a way to mitigate the amount of code that executes, though.
 Unreal has a feature that isn't as used as often as it should.
-Just like in C++, C#, and other languages.
-Blueprints can have breakpoints.
+Just like in C++, C#, and other languages, Blueprints can have breakpoints.
 Calling the function `FKismetDebugUtilities::RequestSingleStepIn` forces the editor into debug mode and prevents the execution of blueprints after the one that threw the `scheck`.
 Oddly, if `QuitGame` is called right after `RequestSingleStepIn`, then the game will exit out of PIE even though it went into debug mode.
-All C++ code would still execute, unfortunantly.
+All C++ code would still execute, unfortunately.
 This makes it best for `scheck` to be placed as close to the BlueprintCallable function as possible.
-The `scheck` macro returns so no code in it's scope will execute.
+The `scheck` macro returns so no code in its scope will execute.

 ```cpp
 // Log the message to the more designer-friendly logger.